 This post may contain affiliate links.
 Please read my disclosure policy.

-Enjoy this Cheesy Meatball Stromboli Recipe made with store-bought pizza dough, two kinds of cheese, frozen meatballs and jarred pizza sauce for a delicious and hearty fresh-baked Italian-American experience.
+Enjoy our Meatball Stromboli made with two kinds of cheese, frozen meatballs and jarred pizza sauce.

 With plenty of extra meatballs in the freezer, it was time to make my favorite calzone in stromboli form!